zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/query-include-optimized/ef-core-query-include-optimized.md

 ## Limitations

  - **DO NOT** work with **AsNoTracking**
+ - Entity Framework Core 2x is not supported due to client-side resolution
  - Cannot be mixed with projection
  - Cannot be mixed with Include (Include doesn't support projection)
  - Cannot be mixed with IncludeFilter
- - Many to Many relation:
-   - Not supported yet
- - Relationship:
-   - Entities will contain all previously loaded related entities even if the Query does not return them.
-It's a limitation due to how Entity Framework relation work.

 {% include template-example.html %}
 ```csharp